merondun/CytoSee/README.md

 All figures and tables are also saved as respective `.pdf` and `.csv`:

+* `CytoSeen.html` Compiled report, open in any browser.
 * `site_counts.pdf` How many sites are retained based on the number of libraries sequenced at coverage and missingness thresholds.
 * `missingness.pdf` How do variable missngness thresholds impact site retainment?
 * `Sample_Missingness.csv` How many sites are retained for each library after coverage filters?